 - Close all unfocused windows (Ctrl + F12) - Closes all unselected (unfocused) windows .

-- Align all channel editors (Shift + F12) - Arranges all Channel plugin windows to align to their top-left corners.
+- Align all channel editors (Shift + F12) - Arranges all Channel plugin windows to align to the top-left corner of the focussed plugin.
 NOTE: This will not work with 'Detached' plugins.

 - Arrange windows

-- Default Shift+Ctrl+H) - Restores the default layout.
+- Desktop (default) - Restores the default layout.

 - Alternate - Simply an alternate layout.
 Try it, you may like it :)

 - Save current arrangement - Saves the current layout, to be used before changing screen resolution (i.e changing display size or rotating a tablet PC view).

 - Background - Allows you to choose wallpaper for FL Studio main window.

 - Set bitmap wallpaper - Allows you to use an image for the main window background.

 - Set dynamic wallpaper / HTML document - Lets you choose a dynamic wallpaper or HTML document for the main window background.
 Dynamic wallpapers are in the format .txt can be edited using a standard text editor.
 They display FL Studio version information, blur when FL Studio is not focussed and adjust to suit the scaling settings.